Wedding Photography at Castell Coch Near Cardiff in South Wales

 Your Wedding Ceremony at Castell Coch

-Below is a sequence of must-have wedding ceremony shots.
+Below is a sequence of must-have shots for a wedding ceremony.

 Every moment needs to be carefully composed and captured.

-Because of the room’s diminutive size and the green/yellow colour and dim lighting of the Drawing Room, photography can be tricky.
+Because of the room’s diminutive size and the Drawing Room’s green/yellow colour and dim lighting, photography can be tricky.
 So your photographer has to be at the top of their game and think on their feet to capture a striking collection of images that tell the story of the day:

 In similar circumstances, Libby makes her entrance.